wolfware-labs/moonlit/docs/plugins/index.md

 The NodeJs plugin provides integration with Node.js and NPM.
 It allows you to:

-- Run any scripts defined in package.json
 - Build Node.js projects without packing them
+- Pack NPM packages
-- Pack and publish NPM packages to registries
+- Push packages to NPM registries

-- Manage package versions
-- Execute any Node.js-related operations
+Future versions will include more comprehensive features like running scripts defined in package.json and installing dependencies.

 [Learn more about the NodeJs Plugin](./nodejs.md)